exbuddha/pond/README.md

   - Optionally before starting the runner, set `SLEEP` equal to a file path in order to have its content be used as sleep amount at every iteration of the signal process when `.head` file is not found.

   - Before stopping at the prompt or reading a new byte from keyboard, `PSTWRK` is evaluated.
 After reading a new byte from keyboard, `WRK` is evaluated.
-Then, that byte is processed for a key press event unless `BKZ` is set to `0`.
+Then, that byte is processed for a key press event if `BKZ` is equal to `0`.
 Both variables are cleared before running the terminal command and stopping at the prompt. `BKP` is also cleared in order to safely start the command line prompt with the correct keybinding path.
 Therefore, these variables must be set either in the terminal command or `.cmd` file.

   - Evaluate `break` to stop command line and signal process.